The64thGamer/cheeseepedia/content/transcriptions/a-million-tries.md

 +++
 **Chuck E. Cheese: (singing)**

 I was sitting at my desk at school one day, and they did a pop quiz out in front of me.
-I got a little bit dizzy and my palms got sweaty, though I took notes I wasn't sure if I was ready, so I took a deep breath and calmed down, all the answers that i lost were suddenly found.
+I got a little bit dizzy, and my palms got sweaty, though I took notes I wasn't sure if I was ready, so I took a deep breath and calmed down, all the answers that i lost were suddenly found.
 My friends stopped being muddy, I was so glad that I studied.

 **Everyone: (singing)**

-I don't have straight A’s but I put in the work and I make the grades to the best of my ability, knowing that I tried is enough for me.
+I don't have straight A’s, but I put in the work, and I make the grades to the best of my ability, knowing that I tried is enough for me.
 I keep shooting for the stars.
-If I never make it there I might  still land on Mars and be closer to the prize even if it takes a million tries.
+If I never make it there, I might still land on Mars and be closer to the prize even if it takes a million tries.

 **Chuck E. Cheese: (singing)**